-Tent camping is located in three areas on the edges of truly primeval Caledonian forests, amid towering Scots pines, some 300 years old.
+Tent camping is located in three areas on the edges of truly primeval Caledonian forests, amid towering Scots pines, some of which are 300 years old.
 The entire park teems with wildlife.
-Sheltered camping areas include a high level area amid indigenous pines, another near a fast flowing stream, Am Beanaidh, that runs through the park and a campsite on an island where the stream, or burn,... splits.
-A heated amenity building has toilets, showers, dish washing and launderette areas.
+Sheltered camping areas include a high-level area amid indigenous pines with another near a fast flowing stream that runs through the park and a campsite on an island where the stream splits.
+A heated amenity building has toilets, showers, dishwashing, and launderette areas.
 The camp has several midge eaters.
-Regularly named to lists of the best campsites in Europe, Rothiemurchus must be booked well in advanced.
-Unfortunately, Fido isn't welcome in this arboreal paradise.Continue to 4 of 5 below.
+Regularly named to lists of the best campsites in Europe, Rothiemurchus must be booked well in advance.
+Unfortunately, Fido isn't welcome in this arboreal paradise, so leave all pets with a caregiver at home.

 Camping on the Atholl Estate

-Blair Castle near Pitlochry, has a large, well equipped camping park on another of Scotland's historic domains, the Atholl Estates.
-Campers have access to miles of trails and woodland, as well as reduced price admission to the castle and its gardens, the first private castle to be opened to the public in Scotland.
+Blair Castle near Pitlochry has a large, well-equipped camping park on another of Scotland's historic domains: the Atholl Estates.
+Campers have access to miles of trails and woodland as well as reduced-price admission to the castle and its gardens.
+It is also the first private castle to be opened to the public in Scotland.

 Lazy Duck Camping Near Nethy Bridge

 Lazy Duck Lightweight Camping is for visitors who really want to get away from it all.
-Located on a site that also includes a hostel and two lovely woodland cottages, the secluded tent camping area can accommodate only four pitches for small, 2 or 3 person tents.
+Located on a site that also includes a hostel and two lovely woodland cottages, the secluded tent camping area can accommodate only four pitches for small, two-, or three-person tents.

 The clearing in the woods has been a campsite for travelers and traders for at least 100 years.
-Facilities include a flush toilet and washbasin, a hot and cold washing up space, a hot water Aussie-style "bush" shower (basically a bucket), a wet weather cooking shelter and a chimenea fire.
-There's also a hammock and a two person sauna.
-The campsite is open from May 1 to the end of October.
+Facilities include a flush toilet and washbasin, a hot and cold washing-up space, a hot water safari-style bucket shower (basically a bucket), a wet weather cooking shelter, and a chimenea fire.
+There's also a hammock and a two-person sauna.
+The campsite is open from May until the end of October.